wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

     Set-ClusterQuorum -NodeMajority

-For more information on managing and configuring the cluster quorum, please see [Configure and Manage the Quorum in a Windows Server 2012 Failover <!-- deleted by customization Cluster](https://technet.microsoft.com/library/jj612870.aspx) --><!-- keep by customization: begin --> Cluster](https://technet.microsoft.com/zh-CN/library/jj612870.aspx) <!-- keep by customization: end -->.
+For more information on managing and configuring the cluster quorum, please see [Configure and Manage the Quorum in a Windows Server 2012 Failover Cluster](https://technet.microsoft.com/zh-cn/library/jj612870.aspx).

 #### Step 6: Extract Existing Endpoints and ACLs
     #GET Endpoint info